dsusco/tp.net-armageddon.org/_site/_faqs/transport-vehicles.md

 : They make their normal armour save or a 6+ cover save.

 If a transport is destroyed by a hit with a special ability does that carry over to the transported units?
-: Yes, the tnrasported units save is affected by the type of hit the transport is destroyed by.
+: Yes, the transported units save is affected by the type of hit the transport is destroyed by.
 For example, an _ignore cover_ hit would prevent the transported units from making a 6+ cover save.